2o7182818284590452353602874713526624977/excellence/README.md

 I named it 'Excellence' for absolutely no reason.
 I like excellence, so I named it that.
 Don't ever question me about naming stuff.

+It is believed that using this font will get you Excellence in NCEA exams. *(complete bs btw)*

 This font is a handwritten font based on my own handwriting.
 Every glyph was hand-drawn by me before being converted into a functional TrueType font by Claude AI.
 The goal was to create a font that ~~I could use in my Obsidian folder~~ preserves the appearance of my handwritten text while remaining readable in many things.

 This font is licensed under the [CC-BY-NC-ND (Attribution-NonCommercial-NoDerivatives) license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.txt)